Skip to navigation Skip to content Skip to subnav

 (d) Operation of Board.

-(A) A member of the State Board may send a designee that meets the requirements of subdivision (B) of this subdivision (1) to any State Board meeting who shall count toward a quorum and shall be allowed to vote on behalf of the Board member for whom he or she serves as a designee.
+(A) A member of the State Board may send a designee who meets the requirements of subdivision (B) of this subdivision (2) to any State Board meeting, who shall count toward a quorum, and who shall be allowed to vote on behalf of the Board member for whom the individual serves as a designee.

 (B) Members of the State Board or their designees who represent organizations, agencies, or other entities shall be individuals with optimum policymaking authority or relevant subject matter expertise within the organizations, agencies, or entities.

-(2) Chair.
-The Governor shall select a chair for the Board from among the business representatives appointed pursuant to subdivision (c)(18) of this section.
+(3) Chair.
+The Governor shall select a chair for the Board from among the business representatives appointed pursuant to subdivision (c)(6) of this section.

 (A) assign one or more members or their designees to standing committees, ad hoc committees, or work groups to carry out the work of the Board; and